voctory/search-tools/README.md

-# lyrics
+# Search Tools
-For OOT and Music Mania
+Search up relevant information on the internet in a quick and efficient way.